francescmarti00/dmu-multimedia/md/SVG-and-Animation-talk.md

 ### Using CSS

-You can use CSS transitions and @keyframe animations.
+You can use CSS transitions and @keyframe animations (see, for example, <https://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp>).

 Just give your SVG shapes class names or ids to select them with CSS and animate them as you would any other element.